ellakoa/postcard-poem/content/posts/white-horses.md

   The waves are mesmerising today rolling onshore in a rhythmic way.

-  The other day they were full of a storm that wouldn’t conform.
+  The other day they were full of rage the rage of a storm that wouldn’t conform.

   Across the dunes, pebbles were flung
   Sand grains raced and chased and stung